 Planning

-Doing a photo shoot is not simply stepping in front of the camera and waiting for the shutter press.
+A photo shoot is more than just standing in front of a camera and waiting for the shutter to click.

-A session can be anything from a portrait sitting to a full-body fashion shooting with some storytelling (editorial), supported by props, costumes or unique clothing.
+A session can range from a simple portrait sitting to a full-body fashion shoot with a narrative (editorial), featuring props, costumes, or unique clothing.
+To achieve great results, a considerable amount of planning is necessary, even if you prefer to improvise.

 Genre & Style